Epstein-Barr virus infections of the nervous system

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Gram-negative bacilli are common organisms in nosocomial meningitis in adults.
 Escherichia coli containing the K1 capsule is the leading cause of Gram-negative meningitis in neonates.
 In patients with Gram-negative bacterial meningitis, Acinetobacter baumannii is emerging as an important causative agent.
 Nosocomial Gram-negative bacterial meningitis is a complication of a variety of surgical procedures, such as craniotomy, placement of internal or external ventricular catheters, lumbar puncture, intrathecal infusions, or spinal anesthesia; head injury; or at times secondary to metastatic infection in patients with hospital-acquired bacteremia.
-Gram-negative meningitis does occur following endoscopic endonasal transsphenoidal surgery, but frequency is quite low.
+An outbreak of meningitis and spinal infections with Gram-negative bacteria following local injections for the treatment of chronic back pain was reported in Germany.
+Gram-negative meningitis may occur following endoscopic endonasal transsphenoidal surgery, but the frequency is quite low.
 HIV infection predisposes spontaneous Gram-negative bacillary meningitis.
+Escherichia coli, Klebsiella, and Pseudomonas species cause 20% to 28% of early-onset infant bacteremia and 14% cases of infant meningitis globally, particularly in low- and middle-income countries.
 The mortality and morbidity associated with Gram-negative meningitis have remained significant despite advances in antimicrobial chemotherapy.
 Some patients lack many of the classic features of bacillary meningitis, especially the elderly, and pose a diagnostic challenge.
 CSF culture is the most important test to establish the diagnosis of Gram-negative meningitis.
 Metagenomic next-generation sequencing is now a widely used molecular technology that rapidly detects Gram-negative bacteria in CSF specimens of patients with nosocomial meningitis.
 The exact pathogenesis of Gram-negative meningitis is not completely understood.
-A metaanalysis showed that combined intraventricular antibiotic plus intravenous treatment was not superior to standard intravenous-only treatment in nosocomial ventriculitis/meningitis.
+A meta-analysis showed that combined intraventricular antibiotic plus intravenous treatment was not superior to standard intravenous-only treatment in nosocomial ventriculitis/meningitis.
 In this article, the author reviews the latest information on the clinical features, etiology, pathogenesis, treatment, and outcome of Gram-negative bacillary meningitis.

-• Gram-negative bacilli are common causative agents of meningitis in the neonatal period.
+• Gram-negative bacilli are major causative agents of meningitis in the neonatal period.

-• Escherichia coli K1 is the most common Gram-negative bacillary organism causing neonatal meningitis.
+• Escherichia coli carrying the K1 capsular antigen is the most common Gram-negative bacillary organism causing neonatal meningitis.

-• Nosocomial bacterial meningitis is a complication variety of neurosurgical procedures, head injury, or secondary to metastatic infection.
+• Nosocomial Gram-negative bacterial meningitis may occur as a complication of neurosurgical procedures, head injury, or secondary to metastatic systemic infection.

 • Third-generation cephalosporins are highly active against most Gram-negative bacilli and have excellent CSF penetration.